Montvydas/translatesubs/README.md

 # Note

 The tool uses a free googletrans API, which uses one of the google domains e.g. translate.google.com or translate.google.co.uk to perform translation.
 After a couple of calls that domain gets blocked and thus another one is selected instead.
 I added 17 domains, which should ensure that you will always have a domain that still works, because after about 1h that domain gets unblocked.
 Don't worry, you can still go to chrome and use the google translate :)

+# Building

+`python setup.py sdist bdist_wheel`

+# Debug

+`pip install -e .`

+- Where e is for editable

+Then can perform building and after every build `translatesubs` will get updated.